GetDist: a Python package for analysing Monte Carlo samples: Abstract

 \section{Abstract}

-Monte Carlo techniques, including MCMC and other methods, are widely used and generate sets of samples from a parameter space of interest that can be used to infer or plot quantities of interest.
-This note outlines methods used the Python \GetDist\ package to calculate marginalized one and two dimensional densities using Kernel Density Estimation (KDE).
+Monte Carlo techniques, including MCMC and other methods, are widely used in Bayesian inference to generate sets of samples from a parameter space of interest.
+The Python \GetDist\ package provides tools for analysing these samples and calculating marginalized one- and two-dimensional densities using Kernel Density Estimation (KDE).
 Many Monte Carlo methods produce correlated and/or weighted samples, for example produced by MCMC, nested, or importance sampling, and there can be hard boundary priors. \GetDist's baseline method consists of applying a linear boundary kernel, and then using multiplicative bias correction.
-The smoothing bandwidth is selected automatically following~\citet{botev2010}, based on a mixture of heuristics and optimization results using the expected scaling with an effective number of samples (defined to account for MCMC correlations and weights).
-Two-dimensional KDE use an automatically-determined elliptical Gaussian kernel for correlated distributions.
+The smoothing bandwidth is selected automatically following~\citet{botev2010}, based on a mixture of heuristics and optimization results using the expected scaling with an effective number of samples (defined here to account for both MCMC correlations and weights).
+Two-dimensional KDE uses an automatically-determined elliptical Gaussian kernel for correlated distributions.
 The package includes tools for producing a variety of publication-quality figures using a simple named-parameter interface, as well as a graphical user interface that can be used for interactive exploration.
-It can also calculate convergence diagnostics, produce tables of limits, and output in latex.
+It can also calculate convergence diagnostics, produce tables of limits, and output in LaTeX, and is publicly available.

 .2in